DSL-Lab/DSL-Lab.github.io/_posts/2025-08-18-diff-distill.md

 At its core, diffusion models (equivalently, flow matching models) operate by iteratively refining noisy data into high-quality outputs through a series of denoising steps.
 Similar to divide-and-conquer algorithms <d-footnote>Common ones like Mergesort, locating the median and Fast Fourier Transform.</d-footnote>, diffusion models first *divide* the difficult denoising task into subtasks and *conquer* one of these at a time during training.
 To obtain a sample, we make a sequence of recursive predictions which means we need to *conquer* the entire task end-to-end.

-This challenge has spurred research into acceleration strategies across multiple granular levels, including hardware optimization, mixed precision training<d-cite key="micikevicius2017mixed"></d-cite>, [quantization](https://github.com/bitsandbytes-foundation/bitsandbytes), and parameter-efficient fine-tuning<d-cite key="hu2021lora"></d-cite>.
+This challenge has spurred research into acceleration strategies across multiple granular levels, including hardware optimization, mixed precision training<d-cite key="micikevicius2017mixed"></d-cite>, [quantization](https://github.com/bitsandbytes-foundation/bitsandbytes), parameter-efficient fine-tuning<d-cite key="hu2021lora"></d-cite>, and advanced solver<d-cite key="lu2025dpm"></d-cite>.
 In this blog, we focus on an orthogonal approach named **Ordinary Differential Equation (ODE) distillation**.
 This method introduces an auxiliary structure that bypasses explicit ODE solving, thereby reducing the Number of Function Evaluations (NFEs).
 As a result, we can generate high-quality samples with fewer denoising steps.

 Distillation, in general, is a technique that transfers knowledge from a complex, high-performance model (the *teacher*) to a more efficient, customized model (the *student*).
 Recent distillation methods have achieved remarkable reductions in sampling steps, from hundreds to a few and even **one** step, while preserving the sample quality.
 This advancement paves the way for real-time applications and deployment in resource-constrained environments.